Application Requirements and Procedures

 Cost of Living

 It is often difficult to predict the actual expenses that a student will encounter during one year.
 The following estimates are meant to serve as a guideline for planning your finances and serve as minimum amount necessary for an international applicant.
+The total cost of completing an associate's degree is based on the credit requirements for the program of study selected (the student's major choice).
+The cost of tuition is calculated on an out-of-state/international rate.

 - Minimum Tuition and Fees: $10,754